markstringer-dti/markstringer-dti.github.io/dti.md

 Why?
 In his books "Impro" and "Impro for storytellers" Keith Johnstone describes this kind behaviour as "agreed activity."
 Putting people on a stage in front of an audience makes them scared.
 And scared people try, instinctively to make themselves safe, even if what they're doing individually is making what the group are trying to do together - entertain people - less likely to succeed.
 Part of what constitutes the skill of being a good improviser is knowing how to avoid this basic need to stay safe and instead move the story forward.
 Accept that there's a pirate ship on the horizon and deal with what that means.

 What's fascinating about this kind of behaviour is that everybody, I mean all the improvisers on stage, seem to instinctively know that it's the right thing to do.
 There isn't a long discussion.
 It happens in a second.
-And that is in spite the fact that it's exactly the wrong thing to do.
-What this really shows is how good we are as individuals and in groups at shying away from things that we think might be dangerous, or difficult, or really just anything that will make us having to change our behaviour and our thinking.
+This is in spite of the fact that, from the point of view of the audience, it's exactly the wrong thing to do.
+What this shows is how good we are at shying away from things that we think might be dangerous.
+We instinctively avoid anything that will make us have to change our behaviour or our thinking.

 One way that Johnstone suggests to help the improvisers avoid "agreed activity" is to have a director who is watching the improvisers and can intervene during live shows.
-In this kind of set up, it's the job of the job of the director to spot which actions and suggestions by the improvisers will move the story forward - and even in desperate situations - suggest them herself.
-For example if a director were watching a scene where there'd been a suggestion of washing the decks, she might have allowed the crew 10 seconds of deck washing before shouting "The deck's clean!
+In this kind of set up, it's the job of the job of the director to spot which actions and suggestions by the improvisers will move the story forward.
+In desperate situations she might also make suggestions herself.
+Imaging that a director were watching a scene where there'd been a suggestion of washing the decksr She might allow the crew 10 seconds of deck washing without advancing the action.
+But then she might shout "The deck's clean!
 The pirate ship is getting nearer and nearer!
 Deal with the Pirate ship!"

 Why am I telling you this?
 Because of course, this idea of concrete practice has usefulness in the context of project management.
-As with improvisers on stage, there's a temptation among people who work on a project to find some agreed activity as a way of avoiding having to think, or be changed by the realities of the problem that they're solving.
+As with improvisers on stage, there's a temptation among people who work on a project to find some agreed activity.
+Just like improvisers, they do this as a way of avoiding having to think, or be changed.
+Instinctively they shy away from the realities of the problem that they're solving.

 Of course, if we pick up on what we talked about in the introduction.
 If we want to deliver the impossible, the first thing that we have to do is stop ignoring the bits that look like they might be impossible.